-Geriatric massage is massage therapy for people who are in their older years.
-This type of massage takes into account the many factors that influence an aging body, including one’s overall health status, medical conditions, and medication use.
+Geriatric massage is used in older adults.
+It takes into account the many factors that influence an aging body, including one’s overall health status, medical conditions, and medication use.

 In this article, we explore how geriatric massage may benefit you or a loved one.
 And we provide tips for how to find a certified geriatric massage therapist near you.